 Chronic Ear Conditions

-Be aware that sometimes, when your dog’s treated with constitutional homeopathy, skin and ear issues can temporarily get worse.
-Healing comes from the inside out, so ear issues are often the last to go away, after the deeper issues improve.
+Be aware that symptoms often appear worse befor they are better with homeopathy.
+Healing comes from the inside out, so ear issues are often the last to go away after the deeper issues improve.

 - Peppermint oil has a topical anesthetic effect